 Charming little café in a quiet street.
 I came here because I had heard that the khao soi was great.
 Alas – and despite having vegan noodles on hand – the waiter refused to make me a vegan version under the pretext that it would not be traditional.
 I ordered a curry instead which was very tasty.
 Unbelievably, they were out of steam rice – this may be the first time this has ever happened in a Thai restaurant, so I was served a side of plain Chinese noodles (the ones they would have used for khao soi, lol!).
 Traditional, you say?

 It’s impossible to be indifferent to what vegetarian society Chiang Mai is doing, offering food for free for the poor and almost for free to everyone else.
 Imagine a buffet where you can fill your boots with dozens of different vegan options and pay less than 10 Baht.
 Impressive, right?
 That’s what happens at this place and it is always crowded, obviously.
-They only open for lunch but they are located very close to old town, another place you must visit.
+They are only open for lunch but they are located very close to the old town, another place you must visit.

 The Thai food at this cute hippy dig is bland and watered down, but my hopes were high for the “build your own salad or wrap” concept.
 Unfortunately, this also fell flat: the salad portions were tiny and expensive.
 There is so much better vegan food Chiang Mai has on offer!

 20. VEGETARIAN FOOD STALL AT THE NIGHT MARKET

 This place gets lots of good press online in Chiang Mai vegan restaurants lists and I don’t understand why.
 My guess is that people don’t dare to stray from the tourist trail and see this as one of the only vegetarian places around, but boy, are they wrong.
 The food here is not any cheaper than any Chiang Mai vegetarian restaurant in town and is laden in enough MSG and oil to fuel a tuk-tuk engine.
 Just no.